zubinchopra/portaldocs/portal-sdk/generated/portalfx-performance.md

 <a name="performance-best-practices-extension-homepage-caching-how-to-test-your-changes"></a>
 ### How to test your changes

-You can verify the behavior of different caching modes in your extension by launching the portal with the following query string:
+You can verify the behavior of different caching modes in your extension by launching the Portal with the following query string:

 ```
 https://portal.azure.com/